 The BIONICLE Flash episodes (which consisted of cutscenes from the Mata Nui On-Line Game and a short series of non-game animations) went through some degree of evolution:

-At first, the animations, as well as the game, blended 3D graphics with standard, 2D Flash animation, and as such, some of the movements had many individually rendered frames showing off bodyparts/machinery from just slightly different angles.
-The characters also had a lot of shading, and the backgrounds were immensely detailed.
+At first, the animations, as well as the game, blended rough 3D graphics with 2D Flash animation, and as such, some of the movements had many individually rendered frames showing off bodyparts/machinery from just slightly different angles.
+The characters also had a lot of shading, and the backgrounds were immensely detailed, but they were often Off Model.
 As the game progressed, the visuals changed to standard 2D imagery, with the animation consisting of the same couple of images being repositioned to simulate movement.
-The characters only had a few basic angles to their parts, and barely any shading that matched their environment, which also became less detailed.
+The characters only had a few basic angles to their parts, and barely any shading that matched their environment, which also became less detailed but more stylized and "clean".
 So when you went back to the first areas of the game, characters suddenly tended to look out of place.
-Thus, this can be seen as an example of the art de-evolving through the course of a series/game.

 The Kanohi Pakari, Great Mask of Strength (the type of mask worn by Onua Mata).
 It went through several redesigns, even though the actual LEGO piece itself was not all that complicated.
 When Onua first appeared, his mask looked really close to the real piece, with some minor differences.
-By the end of the game, he and every other Pakari-wearer were outfitted with a completely Off Model-looking mask, that only faintly resembled the original.
+By the end of the game, he and all other Pakari-wearers were outfitted with a completely Off Model-looking mask that only faintly resembled the original.
 When the web episodes took over from the game, the animators thankfully settled on a design that later became standard, and looked exactly like the Pakari.

 An Akatsukis Life.
 From its somewhat crudely animated and muffled-sounding beginnings, it eventually evolved into this.
 The latest episodes contain a handful high frame-rate shots that (aside from the obvious pixels) wouldn't look too out of place in an actual cartoon show.